epfl-ada/ada-2020-project-milestone-p3-p3_binging_with_babbage/README.md

-# Working Title: Show me your plate and I tell you who you are
+# Title: Show me your plate and I tell you who you are

 ### Abstract